Travelling and paying with your Debit Card or OV-pas

 Paying an outstanding amount for a Debit Card

-Over a period of 62 calendar days, the central administration system will make repeated payment requests to debit the amount due from your account.
+Over a period of 62 calendar days, repeated payment requests will be made to debit the amount due from your account.
 If the payment is successful, the block will be lifted.
+You can also pay the amount due yourself during or after this period.

 Paying an outstanding amount for an OV-pas